bitcoin/bitcoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-core.
+This issue tracker is only for technical issues related to blockcash-core.

-General bitcoin questions and/or support requests and are best directed to the [Bitcoin StackExchange](https://bitcoin.stackexchange.com).

-For reporting security issues, please read instructions at [https://bitcoincore.org/en/contact/](https://bitcoincore.org/en/contact/).
++For reporting security issues, please contact the Blockcash developers on the #Blockcash-dev Freenode IRC channel or alternatively you can email us at blockcashcoin@gmail.com

 ### Describe the issue